Microsoft Azure Cloud Services and VM Monitoring

 2. Navigate to the Cloud Monitoring Administration page by selecting Administration > Modules > Cloud Monitoring from the main menu.

-3. In the Azure section select Add Azure.
+3. In the Azure section, select Add Azure.

 4. In the dialog that appears: